-Arch Linux, Solus, OpenSUSE, Manjaro, PCLinuxOS, Debian, Antergos, Gentoo are some of popular rolling Linux distributions.
+Arch Linux, Solus, OpenSUSE, Manjaro, PCLinuxOS, Debian, Antergos, Gentoo are some of the popular rolling Linux distributions.

-So which one is the best Linux distribution model?
+So, which is the best Linux distribution model?
 The answer can’t be generalized to everyone.
 The difference between these two distribution models is the stability, convenience, hardware support, and new features.

-On the other hand, Rolling distribution is the way to go if you have a modern PC and don’t mind changes to look & feel, menus, etc., which are typically updated in a rolling distro every 6 months or so.
-The biggest advantage of Rolling distribution is you always get the latest technologies faster than point release model.
+On the other hand, Rolling distribution is the way to go if you have a modern PC and don’t mind changes to look & feel.
+The most significant advantage of Rolling distribution is you always get the latest technologies faster than the point release model.

 In a nutshell, Rolling distro is for the latest and greatest updates, while fixed release distro is for a stable and reliable system.